alexnoot/meter_reading/README.md

-# Aidon/Hafslund AMS data parser
+# Aidon 6534 AMS data parser

-Use with an M-Bus dongle such as [this one](https://www.aliexpress.com/item/USB-to-MBUS-slave-module-MBUS-master-slave-communication-debugging-bus-monitor-TSS721-No-spontaneity-Self/32894249052.html).
+This code is updated to work with my Aidon 6534 (400v 3ph) meter (not from Hafslund, but they should be equal).<br>
+Please refer to the original [code](https://github.com/skagmo/meter_reading) for more info.

 ### aidon_obis.py
 A class for decoding HDLC and extracting OBIS fields.
 Requires python module crcmod (sudo pip install crcmod).
 *NB: This is not a full COSEM parser, as the number of OBIS fields and their sequence is assumed to be as on a Hafslund meter.*

 ### aidon_test.py
-Test output. <br/>
+Test output.
+This file has been altered for a more readable output. <br/>
 ```
 ./aidon_test.py <port>
 ./aidon_test.py /dev/ttyUSB0